'Fracking' in Staffordshire - frequently asked questions

 In the fracking process, water is pumped under extremely high pressure into a drilled borehole, opening up existing fractures in the rock.
 Allowing the oil or gas trapped within the rock to flow out through the wellbore.

 The water used in the process is usually mixed with sand to keep the fractures open (and the oil or gas flowing).
 Chemicals are also added, around 0.25% of the liquid used.
 These chemicals are required for various purposes, including providing lubrication and purification.

 Fracking may be used at both the exploration stage (to see what oil or gas it is there, how much and how easily can be extracted) and at the production stage (to maintain the flow when pumping the oil or gas out).

-There is also a site at the former Hem Heath colliery site within Stoke-on-Trent area where coal mine methane is extracted for electricity production.
-Further information can be found through Stoke-on-Trent City Council's website.
+There is also a site at the former Hem Heath colliery site within the Stoke-on-Trent area where coal mine methane is extracted for electricity production.
+Further information can be found on Stoke-on-Trent City Council's website.